Biography (Ostap)

-In 1993 he began to study architecture.
+In 1993 he began studying architecture.

-2003 Vyacheslav moved to Berlin independently.
+In 2003 Slava moved to Berlin.

-“Spree Can”, 2013-2018; “Spreeywald Underground”, 2013-2018; “Welcome”, 2014,
+“Spree Can“, 2013-2018; “Spreewald Underground“, 2013-2018; “Art is…“, 2014, “FAQlove“, 2013-2015; “Indulgence” 2013-2014.

 2015.
-In order to be able to participate in legal projects, the artist invented a new “brand”: The Selfmadecrew.
-Over the next three years, he and his new crew took part in several exhibitions and commissioned projects.
+In order to be able to participate in legal projects, the artist invented his own “brand”: The Selfmadecrew.
+Since then, he and his crew have taken part in exhibitions and commissioned projects.

-A short explanation of the works (Explication)
+A short explanation of the Slava Osinski artworks (Explication)

 2010 Inspired by the minimalist works of his friend Stefan Müller, an object emerges from two stretcher bars connected like chain stretcher frames.